olleharstedt/olleharstedt.github.io/_posts/2017-01-12-typestate-in-fstar.markdown

 ```

 The type of this function in OCaml or F# would be `int -> int -> int`, meaning a function that takes two integers and returns an integer.
-And that's more or less the end of a traditional functional type-system.
+And that's more or less the end of a traditional functional type-system (for this simple function).
 F\* lets you go further.
 Let's investigate that.

 The most basic type of `add` in F\* is